JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-01/some-more-tips-about-compost-huw-richards/index.md

 ---
 title: Some more tips from Huw Richards about compost, by Huw Richards
-description: 'Composting is an art that has simple rules.
-Follow them and you will start your composting journey successfully.'
+description: "Composting is an art that has simple rules.
+Follow them and you will start your composting journey successfully."
 date: 2023-01-03
 categories:
   - Gardening